1. Tasks

 string

-This is a unique identifier for the org credential that Stubber should use to access the specified spreadsheet.
-It is recommended to use the service account instead of this method.
+The unique identifier for the org credential Stubber should use to access the spreadsheet.
+Using a service account is recommended instead.

 Default: null